zteoh/choretracker-react-starter/README.md

 * [Secrets of the rails console ninjas](http://slash7.com/articles/2006/12/21/secrets-of-the-rails-console-ninjas)
 * [Real console helpers](http://errtheblog.com/posts/41-real-console-helpers)

 13. Below is the test file for chores.
 It is the most complex of the three models, so read through the file and once you understand it, run the tests to see the failures and then start writing methods to correct these errors.
+Note how we are using the timeliness gem to test the input value for the due_on field - you will also need this in the coming phase.

 * The chore test file:
     ```ruby